 When looking for an internship in Frankfurt, you also need to think about which neighbourhood you’re going to live in and how much your living costs are going to be.
 For example, an apartment in Frankfurt is around €1,450 on average.
 Pretty pricey as an intern, even if you’re earning an intern's salary.
 Thankfully you can save money by sharing an apartment with another student or intern, a common practice in Germany called Wohngemeinschaft (WG).
 So, by budgeting cleverly and sharing an apartment, you should be able to keep your monthly expenses close to €1,000 while living in Frankfurt.

-Frankfurt is a bustling city, a metropolitan, even.
+Frankfurt is a bustling city.
 Its skyline is made up of the towering skyscrapers you usually see in the US.
 It’s a business and finance hub, so Frankfurt is particularly interesting for you if you’re planning on getting into finance or a related industry.
-That said, in a major city like this, there’s plenty of education, work and experience to be had in almost any industry.
+That said, in a major city like this, there’s plenty of universities, work and experience to be had in plenty of fields.
 So, let’s take a look at the top industries for English internships in Frankfurt.

 Top local industries for internships